eunomia-bpf/agent-tracer/docs/discussion/evaluation.md

-Here's a practical evaluation plan for **AgentSight**, structured clearly with corresponding research questions to guide your evaluation efforts:

----

 ## Evaluation Plan

 The evaluation aims to demonstrate the practical effectiveness, overhead, coverage, and anomaly-detection capabilities of the **AgentSight** observability system in realistic production-like scenarios.